dbenesh82/intensity_infectivity_experiments/schistocephalus/analysis_schisto_dat.md

 ![](analysis_schisto_dat_files/figure-markdown_github/unnamed-chunk-18-1.png)

 For single infections (uncrowded treatment) it fits quite well.
 But for fish exposed to doubly-infected copepods, we see more null and double infections than expected.
 This suggests that when worms share a copepod host, their chance to infect is not independent.
-That is, both infect or both fail to infect more frequently.
+That is, both infect or both fail to infect more frequently than expected.
 We can do chi-square tests to see if these differences are significant.
 First, we'll confirm that the uncrowded treatment is well-approximated by the binomial.

 ``` r
 # contingency table